 Chemistry is offered at Higher level and Standard level at the ISE – and aims to equip students with a comprehensive knowledge and deeper understanding of the structure of matter, the chemical processes substances undergo and analytical methods.
 Practical work will reinforce the theory taught, and help develop the students’ abilities in the gathering, analysis, evaluation and synthesis of scientific information.

-Core (SL and HL): Stoichiometric relationships, Atomic Structure, Periodicity, Chemical bonding and structure, Energetics/thermochemistry, Chemical kinetics, Equilibrium, Acids and bases, Redox processes, Organic chemistry, Measurement and data processing.
+Core (SL and HL): Stoichiometry, Atomic Structure, Periodicity, Chemical bonding and structure, Energetics/thermochemistry, Chemical kinetics, Equilibrium, Acids and bases, Redox processes, Organic chemistry, Measurement and data processing, Experimental Techniques.

-Additional higher level (AHL) material: Transition metals, Analysis, and extensions on all the topics in the core
+Additional higher level (AHL) material: Spectroscopic Techniques, Transition metals, Analysis, and extensions on all the topics in the core

-Students in DP1 and DP2 prepare for external examinations that take place at the end of the two year course : three papers are written in HL and SL.
-Within the two year program, students will have the opportunity to write numerous TESTS and three sets of INTERNAL EXAMS.
-Practical work will be based on developing the skills needed by all students to investigate and complete the INDIVIDUAL INVESTIGATION (a 10 hour investigation (preferably practical) and write‐ up based on 5 criteria – personal engagement/ exploration/ analysis/ evaluation/ communication).
+Students in DP1 and DP2 prepare for external examinations that take place at the end of the two year course : two papers are written in HL and SL.
+Within the two year program, students will have the opportunity to write numerous tests and two sets of internal exams.
+Practical work will be based on developing the skills needed by all students to investigate and complete the Scientific Investigation (a 10 hour investigation (preferably practical) and write‐ up based on 4 criteria – research design/ data analysis/ conclusion/ evaluation).
 This will be undertaken in DP2.
-The Collaborative sciences PROJECT (which all science students must undertake) mirrors the work of real scientists by encouraging collaboration across group 4 and between schools.
+The Collaborative Sciences Project (which all science students must undertake) mirrors the work of real scientists by encouraging collaboration across group 4 and between schools.

 HIGHER LEVEL